Pacira BioSciences Inc. (PCRX)'s EPS estimates by 8 analysts - The Dwinnex

 Valuation Measures:

 Investors should consider key stock statistics when deciding whether to invest or divest.
-In the wake of the recent closing price, PCRX now has a Market Capitalization of 1.91B and an Enterprise Value of 2.39B.
-As of this moment, Pacira’s Price-to-Earnings (P/E) ratio for their current fiscal year is 148.18, and their Forward P/E ratio for the next fiscal year is 9.78.
-The expected Price-to-Earnings-to-Growth (PEG) calculation for the next 5 years is 5.77.
-For the stock, the TTM Price-to-Sale (P/S) ratio is 2.94 while its Price-to-Book (P/B) ratio in mrq is 2.55.
-Its current Enterprise Value per Revenue stands at 3.58 whereas that against EBITDA is 17.02.
+In the wake of the recent closing price, PCRX now has a Market Capitalization of 2.14B and an Enterprise Value of 2.61B.
+For the stock, the TTM Price-to-Sale (P/S) ratio is 2.96 while its Price-to-Book (P/B) ratio in mrq is 2.57.
+Its current Enterprise Value per Revenue stands at 3.90 whereas that against EBITDA is 35.80.

 Stock Price History: